 I made a trip back to South Africa in October 2016 and this time I had Maria with me.
 The plan was to do a recon trip to check out a couple of new places with the potential for photo workshops, but also to make sure we went to places that we could discover together.

-Blouberg is situated in the Lowveld of northern Limpopo with a beautiful mountain as a background and the biggest population of Cape Vultures in the world of the place.
+Blouberg is situated in the Lowveld of northern Limpopo with a beautiful mountain as a background and the biggest population of Cape Vultures.
 You find a rich diversity of plant and animals life and great selection of large trees there.
 It was a really nice place to start our exploration of Limpopo.

 We then travel another 70km and ended up in Mapungubwe National Park.
 The park has a UNESCO World Heritage, which is understandable when you see the landscape and understand the historical value.
 Sadly we didn’t get the time here that I would have liked due to problem with a car tire.
 I would love to go back to conduct game walks to get a better feeling for the place.